 These statistics should inspire businesses to use email marketing as a way to reach their audience to start them on the buyer’s journey.
 The buyer’s journey is the steps a customer takes before purchasing a product or service.

-An email marketing campaign is key to success, and there are several steps to setting up a good campaign.
+An email marketing campaign is key to success, and there are several steps to setting up a good targeted email marketing campaign.

-First, start by building an email list, then create your email list by asking people to subscribe or give them an incentive to sign up.
+First, start by building an email list of your target audience.
+Then, create your email list by asking people to subscribe or give them an incentive to sign up.

 Some incentive ideas are: